hsstringfield/CSLox/README.md

 As per usual, instead of Void for visitors, used object.

-Instead of hashmap, utilized dictionary for scopes, due to this there were a lot of little changes with methods used such as .peek() or .put().
+Instead of hashmap and stack, utilized dictionary for scopes, due to this there were a lot of little changes with methods used such as .peek() or .put().

 Issues: